mongodb/snooty-vscode/README.md

 └── package.json // The extension manifest.
 ```

+## How to run locally in development

+To test out a local build of the Snooty VSCode Extension, run the command `vsce package` at the root.
+Once successfully compiled, open a Docs Content repo (e.g. `cloud-docs`, `docs-landing`) in a VSCode window and navigate to the `Extensions` panel from the lefthand `Extensions` sidebar button.
+Click the button at the top of the panel with the ellipses (...) and select `Install from VSIX`.
+Choose the newly compiled file from your local `snooty-vscode` repo named in the format of `snooty-<version>.vsix`.
+This should enable your local branch as the extension utilized on your local machine's VSCode.

 ## Running the Sample

 - Run `npm install` in this folder.
 This installs all necessary npm modules in the client folder